There’s real psychology behind the effectiveness of checklists: setting smaller, incremental goals motivates us to accomplish bigger things.

 Big goals, such as an effective content marketing strategy, are important.
 But how you achieve them doesn’t happen in one giant leap.
 Setting small, achievable tasks helps lessen the stress that comes from trying to accomplish something complicated, challenging, and complex overnight.

-The “SMART” method is a great model for setting up a workable checklist you can tick off as you move towards completing your content marketing goals:
+The “SMART” method is a great model for setting up a workable checklist you can tick off as you move towards completing your agency content strategy goals:

 The science behind SMART’s success is simple: when people experience even a little bit of success, their brains release dopamine which is connected to feelings of, among other things, motivation.
 Brains love the dopamine high they get from success, so they motivate their owners to repeat the successful action.
 Known as “self-directed learning,” this process helps successfully drive long-term projects.

-Ready to get smart about developing strategic marketing goals?
+Ready to get smart about developing agency content strategy goals?
 Here’s how to get started.

 Have You Set Specific Goals?